-Trumpeter Eric Berlin has made the music of our time the focus of his career.
-As a soloist, he has commissioned, premiered and recorded new works for trumpet from some of today’s most exciting composers, including George Tsontakis, Stephen Paulus, Joseph Turrin, Anthony Plog, Eric Ewazen, and James Stephenson.
-Much of this work has been documented on his solo releases on MSR Classics; End of the Matter, Calls and Echoes and Fantastique.
-Fantastique documents works Berlin commissioned and premiered for trumpet and wind ensemble, including Stephen Paulus’ Concerto for Two Trumpets, which received a Grammy Nomination in 2014 for Best Contemporary Classical Composition.
+Yamaha Performing Artist Eric Berlin has made the music of our time the focus of his career.
+As a soloist, he has commissioned, premiered and recorded new works for trumpet from some of today’s most important composers, including Christopher Rouse, George Tsontakis, Stephen Paulus, Joseph Turrin, Anthony Plog, Eric Ewazen, and James Stephenson.
+Much of this work has been documented on his solo releases on MSR Classics; End of the Matter, Calls and Echoes, Fantastique and Along the Continuum with UMass colleagues Greg Spiridopoulous on trombone and Ludmila Krasin on piano.
+Fantastique documents works Berlin commissioned for trumpet and wind ensemble including Stephen Paulus’ Concerto for Two Trumpets, which received a Grammy Nomination in 2014 for Best Contemporary Classical Composition.

 A native of Lancaster County, Pennsylvania, Mr. Berlin attended the New England Conservatory of Music, where he was a student of Charles Schlueter, former Principal Trumpet of the Boston Symphony Orchestra and Robert Nagel of the New York Brass Quintet.
 He has also studied extensively with Vincent Penzarella of the New York Philharmonic, Tom Rolfs of the Boston Symphony Orchestra, and Frank Kaderabek, former Principal Trumpet of the Philadelphia Orchestra.